Marsilea-viz/marsilea/docs/source/tutorial/intro.rst

     >>> h.render()

-Now a minimum heatmap is created, remember to call :meth:`render() <heatgraphy.base.Base.render>` to actually render your plot.
+Now a minimum heatmap is created, remember to call :meth:`render() <heatgraphy.WhiteBoard.render>` to actually render your plot.
 Otherwise, no plot will be generated.

 Add side plots